mptrsen/Orthograph/README.md

 - summary.txt: a tabular listing of all transcripts that were eventually mapped to each COG.
-These do not overlap, fulfill all other criteria (length, number of mismatches and there are aa and nt output files for them.
+These do not overlap, fulfill all other criteria (length, number of mismatches, etc.) and there are aa and nt output files for them.

 ## 12. Optional: Summarize output